Contents

 Yes, that is possible.

-We use the best, industry standard software on the market which is the Adobe suite of products.
+The industry standard software on the marketis the Adobe suite of products.
 It includes Photoshop and Illustrator for creating visuals, After Effects for animation and effects, and Premiere for editing and finalization.

 However, you can have unlimited revisions for an agreed price.